highlightjs/highlight.js/docs/language-guide.rst

     relevance: 0
   }

-The default value for relevance is 1.
-When setting an explicit value it's recommended to use either 10 or 0.
+The default value for relevance is always 1.
+When setting an explicit value typically either 10 or 0 is used.
+A 0 means this match should not be considered for language detection purposes.
+0 should be used for very common matches that might be found in ANY language (basic numbers, strings, etc) or things that would otherwise create too many false positives.
+A 10 means "this is almost guaranteed to be XYZ code".
+10 should be used sparingly.

 Keywords also influence relevance.
 Each of them usually has a relevance of 1, but there are some unique names that aren't likely to be found outside of their languages, even in the form of variable names.